Techno-Crimes and the Evolution of Investigations

 This presentation will briefly describe how technology has created new challenges for investigators and investigations practices.
 We’ll also provide possible solutions that will help to reposition for success in this new environment.

 Technologies That Will Create Crimes That You Haven’t Imagined

 A self-driving car is being packed with explosives and programmed to be a remote-controlled bomb — no suicide bomber needed.
-Someone is using a drone with video cameras, microphones and GPS to stalk your daughter.
-Your biometric data is being collected whether you want it or not.
-You need to be thinking about the security of your data, because once a thief has it you can’t replace your fingerprints or your DNA.
+Someone is using a drone with video cameras, microphones, and GPS to stalk your daughter.
+Could a robot be taken over remotely and instructed to commit a crime?
+Your biometric data is being collected, whether you want it to be or not.
+If it’s not secured and is later stolen, what could the consequences be?
 3D printing will make it possible to counterfeit almost everything, from drugs and guns to designer clothing and jewelry.

 All of these situations are already possible with today’s technology.
 What about the technology of tomorrow?
 Although the explosion of different technologies will produce tremendous benefits, it will also create entirely new types of crime.
 Do you know about bio-hacking, brainwave hacking, or crime in virtual reality?
 This presentation will take you on a journey to consider what crime will look like in the future, and why we need to start planning for these investigations today.

 Most people think that darknets are secret networks used by criminals and terrorists for all types of illegal activity.
 Even though there are crimes being committed on darknets, there’s a lot of misunderstanding about why these networks exist, why people use them, and how they work.
 We’ll show you how to safely and securely access several darknets, along with examples of criminal darknet markets where drugs and weapons are sold, as well as many other types of personal information and other merchandise.
 We’ll also discuss how darknet investigations must be conducted differently.
 We’ll also provide you with resources that will give you even more information in case you want to dive deeper into the subject.